Thursday, April 1, 2010

 So here goes for the first review on my blog, I'll be doing something different with the reviews, giving backgrounds of the artists, comparisons, musical impressions and a final thought.
 Also I will add the info if want to get your hands on the album.

-The Airborne Toxic Event, and I was instantly a fan when I started listening to them.
+A friend of mine introduced me to The Airborne Toxic Event, and I was instantly a fan when I started listening to them.

 The Airborne Toxic Event are Mikel Jollett (vocals, guitar, keyboards), Steven Chen (guitar, keyboards), Noah Harmon (bass), Daren Taylor (drums) and Anna Bulbrook (viola, keyboards, tambourine, backing vocals), they were formed in 2006 and hail from Los Feliz, Los Angeles.
 As many other bands from LA they had their start in the local club scene and used MySpace extensively to market themselves, very soon Rolling Stone magazine listed them as one of the Top 25 Bands on MySpace.
 Shortly after they were dubbed as one of the top three LA bands to watch in 2008 by the LA Times.
 Even as an unsigned band the song "Sometimes Around Midnight" was added to the playlist of some of the most well-known and respected radio stations in LA, Indie 103, KYSR and the much-loved KROQ.
 With a firm following in the greater Los Angeles area the rest of America started to notice this wonderful sensation, with an appearance on Last Call with Carson Daly on NBC and numerous radio stations adding them to the playlist.
 Very soon the world sat up and noticed, crowds in the UK, Europe and Asia have been entertained and rocked to the core by this dynamic group.